jihae-bit/FizzBuzz/README.md

 ## How I solved it
-1. First, I used a for loop to count from 1 to 10.
+1. First, I used a for loop.

 ```javascript
 for (let i = 1; i <= 100; i++) {